Skip to content Skip to footer

 • Legal troubles related to substance abuse

-What Are the Long-Term Effects of Substance Abuse on First Responders?
+What Are The Long-Term Effects Of Substance Abuse On First Responders?

 The long-term effects of substance abuse can be physically and mentally damaging.
 It is essential to take action if you or someone you know is struggling with addiction.
 Some long-term health risks include: